 Where does the word come from?
 The word modernism first appeared in 1737, and kept shifting in meaning.
-For ages it meant “a sense of forward-looking contemporaneity” (Modernism: Designing a New World by Christopher Wilk, 2006)
+For a long time it meant “a sense of forward-looking contemporaneity” (Modernism: Designing a New World by Christopher Wilk, 2006)

 The trouble with declaring something ‘modern’ is that it can never be modern for long.

 We’ve now settled on a static meaning of Modernism.
 The word now refers to specific types of art which appeared at the end of the 18th century and into the 19th.

 Although Modernism is no longer ‘modern’, the movement distinguished itself by going out of its way to be different from what came before.
 Modernists went out of their way to be modern.
 So the name still fits.

-There is no agreement about when Modernism began as a movement.
+There is no consensus about when Modernism began as a movement.
 But hindsight gives us a ballpark date range.
 Let’s say Modernism happened between the late 19th century until the beginning of the second World War.
 (Okay, let’s say a nice tidy 1940.)

 Novels like Virginia Woolf’s To The Lighthouse (1927) and James Joyce’s Ulysses (1922) are tentpole examples of Modernist novels.
 These stories emphasise fictitiousness.
 These artists believed that any attempt at representing ‘reality’ could only go so far.
 That’s because they believed there is no such thing as reality.
 There are only selective perspectives of reality.